lifinance/lifi-mcp/README.md

 # LI.FI MCP Server

+> ⚠️ **IMPORTANT SECURITY DISCLAIMER** ⚠️
+>
+> **DO NOT use this tool with your main wallet keystore or wallets containing significant funds!**
+>
+> This tool is for testing and experimental purposes only.
+There is potential for loss of funds due to:
+> - Software bugs or security vulnerabilities
+> - Transaction errors or misconfigurations
+> - Network issues or smart contract failures
+>
+> Neither LI.FI nor the developers of this tool are responsible for any loss of funds resulting from the use of this freely available open-source software.
+>
+> **Use at your own risk with test wallets only.**

 This MCP server integrates with the [LI.FI API](https://li.quest) to provide cross-chain swap functionality across multiple liquidity pools and bridges.

 ## Components